Longridge Towers School

 Parent

-Nature Club is the perfect adventure for little explorers who love discovering the world around them, even when it’s chilly outside!
-Each week, children will wrap up warm to enjoy seasonal nature hunts, winter crafts and outdoor discoveries.
-We’ll look for signs of animals preparing for winter, explore frosty textures and learn how plants and wildlife change with the seasons.
-Through fun, hands-on activities, children will build curiosity, observation skills, and a love of the outdoors, all while enjoying the magic of winter with friends.
+Nature Ramblers is the perfect outdoor adventure for curious young explorers who love being outside in all seasons!
+Each week, children will wrap up warm and head outdoors to ramble, explore and discover the natural world through seasonal nature hunts, outdoor investigations and nature-based activities.
+We’ll search for signs of animals and plants, explore frosty textures, collect natural treasures and learn how wildlife and the environment change through the seasons.
+Through hands-on exploration and fresh-air fun, children will develop curiosity, observation skills and a growing love of nature—while enjoying adventure, movement and discovery with friends.

 Ms Mroczek-Czerwinska